xieshu95/xieshu95/README.md

 ### Hi 👋 I'm Shu Xie.

 I'm an ecologist, and completed my PhD at the University of Groningen.
-I'm currently a postdoc at the Peking university.
+I'm currently a postdoctoral fellow at Peking University.

 - 🔭 I’m currently working on: Evolutionary food web models.
 - 🌱 I’m currently learning: machine learning.